medic/cht-docs/content/en/core/releases/feature_releases.md

 ## Upgrades

 Feature releases are always built on the latest version of the CHT.
-They will always support an easy upgrade to the next minor or patch release of the CHT.
+Once the feature is ready, it will be included in a regular CHT release and the project will be upgraded as soon as practical to get back on to a fully supported release.